User Data

 Note

-One of the main goals of RSS Guard is to have portable/relocatable user data folder so that it can be used across all supported operating systems.
+One of the main goals of RSS Guard is to have a portable and relocatable user-data folder so that it can be used across all supported operating systems.

 RSS Guard can run in two modes:

-• Portable mode: This mode allows storing user data folder in a subfolder data4 in the same directory as RSS Guard binary (rssguard.exe on Windows).
+• Portable mode: This mode allows storing the user-data folder in a subfolder named data5 in the same directory as the RSS Guard binary (rssguard.exe on Windows).
 This mode is used automatically if non-portable mode detection fails.

-Check Help -> About application -> Resources dialog tab to find more info on paths used.
+Check the Help -> About application -> Resources dialog tab to find more information about the paths in use.

-User data folder can store your custom icon themes in icons subfolder, and custom skins in skins subfolder.
+The user-data folder can store your custom icon themes in the icons subfolder, and custom skins in the skins subfolder.

 %data% placeholder

 RSS Guard stores its data and settings in a single folder.
-How to find out the exact path, see here.
-RSS Guard allows using the folder programmatically in some special contexts via %data% placeholder.
-You can use this placeholder in following contexts:
+To find the exact path, see above.
+RSS Guard allows using this folder programmatically in some special contexts via the %data% placeholder.
+You can use this placeholder in the following contexts:

-• Contents of your article filters - you can, therefore, place some scripts under your user data folder and include them via JavaScript into your article filter.
+• Contents of your article filters - you can therefore place some scripts under your user-data folder and include them via JavaScript in your article filter.

-• Path to your custom configuration directory for libmpv-based media player.
+• Path to your custom configuration directory for the libmpv-based media player.

 • Contents of each file included in your custom skins.
-Note that in this case, the semantics of %data% are little changed and %data% points directly to base folder of your skin.
+Note that in this case, the semantics of %data% are slightly different and %data% points directly to the base folder of your skin.

-• source and post-process script attributes for feed scraping - you can use the placeholder to load scripts to generate/process the feed from user’s data folder.
+• source and post-process script attributes for feed scraping.
+You can use the placeholder to load scripts that generate or process the feed from the user’s data folder.